International conventions, treaties, and agreements.

-Nations around the world have participated in international conventions, treaties, and agreements that apply to boats and ships.
+Nations around the world have participated in international conventions, treaties, and agreements that apply to construction, outfitting, operation, conduct, maintenance, salvage and liability of boats and ships including the following:

 The International Convention for the Safety of Life at Sea (SOLAS) is an international maritime safety treaty.
 It ensures that ships flagged by signatory States comply with minimum safety standards in construction, equipment and operation.
 The Radio watchkeeping requirements are promulgated by it.
 The SOLAS Convention in its successive forms is generally regarded as the most important of all international treaties concerning the safety of merchant ships.

 MARPOL is short for marine pollution.
 MARPOL 73/78 (short for the years 1973 and 1978) is one of the most important international marine environmental conventions.
 It was designed to minimize pollution of the seas, including dumping, oil and exhaust pollution.
 Its stated object is to preserve the marine environment through the complete elimination of pollution by oil and other harmful substances and the minimization of accidental discharge of such substances.
 All ships flagged under countries that are signatories to MARPOL are subject to its requirements, regardless of where they sail and member nations are responsible for vessels registered under their respective nationalities.